Carrie Snow: Personal life

 Carrie Snow grew up in a Jewish family.
-Snow was close with her father when he was alive and her mother passed away in 2013.
+Snow was close with her father when he was alive and her mother died in 2013.
 Snow is close with her sister Meri-Ann Lawson.

 In 1994 while writing for Roseanne, Snow decided to get gastric bypass surgery.
 Snow, “having been through the stomach surgery experience, Snow has guided a number of women through the procedure.”
 Including supporting Barr with the same surgery.

 Snow is candid about this period of her life, “Recalling a low point in the early ’90s, Snow says she didn't realize just how depressed she was until she did her laundry and ‘discovered it was all pajamas.’”
 Since having a gastric bypass surgery and experiencing this weight loss Snow describes the experience as getting “to be as close to a person as I have imagined.”

 Carrie Snow experienced a stroke in 2018.
 She was released from the hospital and greeted by her dog TJ upon arriving home.